Astigmatism and Cataract Surgery

-Extended Depth of Focus Premium IOL: this type of IOL uses advanced technology to offer a range of vision spanning distance and intermediate.
+This type of IOL uses advanced technology to stretch the focus point to offer a range of vision spanning distance and intermediate.
 These lenses may provide some near vision as well but you should expect to need reading glasses for fine print.
-Newer versions of these lenses may preserve contrast sensitivity and avoid the glare and halo side effects associated with multifocal lenses.
+Newer versions of these lenses may avoid the glare and halo side effects associated with multifocal lenses.
 These lenses offer an expanded range of vision for active patients interested glasses independence.

 As with all surgery, complications and problems can happen.
 In addition to all the risks of cataract surgery, here are some common or serious risks for presbyopia correction:

 - You may see halos and ghost images.
 Or you could have night glare, double vision, or blurry vision.